 If you've been walking for too long in those strappy sandals, chances are they've pretty much changed their color.
-With stubborn stains and marks, it can be quite tempting to scrub them hard to remove them.
-However, by rubbing them vigorously, you'll end up scraping away the shoe material.
+With stubborn stains and marks, it can be tempting to scrub them hard to remove them.
+However, by rubbing them vigorously, you'll scrape away the

-A smart way to put off deep shoe cleaning is to do it regularly; this seems obvious, but so many people wait until they are super dirty!
+An intelligent way to put off deep shoe cleaning is to do it regularly; this seems obvious, but so many people wait until they are dirty!